GPUOpen-LibrariesAndSDKs/HIPRTSDK/README.md

 # HIP RT SDK

 **This repository is only for tutorials.
-The SDK binaries needs to be downloaded from [HIP RT prject page](https://gpuopen.com/hiprt/).**
+The SDK binaries needs to be downloaded from [HIP RT product page](https://gpuopen.com/hiprt/).**

 HIP RT is a ray tracing library in HIP.
 The APIs are designed to be minimal and low level, making it easy to write a ray tracing application in HIP.
 We designed the library and APIs to be simple to use and integrate into any existing HIP applications.
 Although there are a few other ray tracing APIs which, we designed HIP RT to be simpler and easier to use, so you do not need to learn many new kernel types.